 Jordan had been in my travel plans for years – pretty much since I had watched Indiana Jones and the Last Crusade at the cinema with my dad and got the picture of the Treasury in Petra stuck in my mind.

-In an attempt to help other travelers prepare for a trip to Jordan, I have put together a list of nine things to know before visiting.
+In an attempt to help other travelers prepare for a trip there, I have put together a list of things to know before visiting Jordan.

 A lot of people (including myself) enter Jordan via land from Israel.
 In theory, there are 3 places from where it is possible to cross the border: Sheikh Hussein at the North; King Hussein (also known as Allenby Bridge), which is the closest to Amman and Jerusalem; and Wadi Araba at the South, near Aqaba.